LEAD: Min-Max Optimization from a Physical Perspective: Experiments

 \subsection{Generative Adversarial Networks}

-\textbf{8-Gaussians}: We first compare LEAD-Adam with vanilla-Adam~\citep{kingma2014adam} on the generation task of a mixture of 8-Gaussians.
-Standard optimization algorithms such as vanilla-Adam suffer from mode collapse in this simple task, implying the generator cannot produce samples from one or several of the distributions present in the real data.
-Through Fig.~\ref{fig:8_G}, we demonstrate that LEAD-Adam fully captures all the modes in the real data in both saturating and non-saturating losses.
+We study the performance of LEAD in zero-sum as well as non-zero sum settings.
+See Appendix \ref{app:gan_toy} for a comparison of LEAD-Adam against vanilla Adam on the generation task of a mixture of 8-Gaussians.

-\textbf{CIFAR-10}: We additionally evaluate LEAD-Adam on the task of CIFAR-10~\citep{krizhevsky2009learning} image generation with a non-zero-sum formulation (non-saturating) on a DCGAN architecture similar to \cite{gulrajani2017improved}.
-As shown in Table.~\ref{tab:comparison}, we compare with several first-order and second order methods and observe that LEAD-Adam outperforms the rest in terms of Fréchet Inception Distance (FID)~\citep{heusel2017gans}\footnote{The FID is a metric for evaluating the quality of generated samples of a generative model.
-Lower FID corresponds to better sample quality.}, reaching a score of 19.27$\pm$0.10 which outperforms OMD~\citep{mertikopoulos2018optimistic} and CGD~\citep{schafer2019competitive}.
-See also Figure \ref{fig:dcgan_iter}.
+\textbf{CIFAR-10 DCGAN}: We evaluate LEAD-Adam on the task of CIFAR-10~\citep{krizhevsky2009learning} image generation with a non-zero-sum formulation (non-saturating) on a DCGAN architecture similar to \cite{gulrajani2017improved}.
+As shown in Table.~\ref{tab:comparison}, we compare with several first-order and second order methods and observe that LEAD-Adam outperforms the rest in terms of Fréchet Inception Distance (FID)~\citep{heusel2017gans} and Inception score (IS)~\citep{salimans2016improved} \footnote{The FID and IS are metrics for evaluating the quality of generated samples of a generative model.
+Lower FID and higher inception score (IS) correspond to better sample quality.}, reaching an FID score of 19.27$\pm$0.10 which outperforms OMD~\citep{mertikopoulos2018optimistic} and CGD~\citep{schafer2019competitive}.
+See Figure \ref{fig:dcgan_iter} that shows the improvement of FID using LEAD-Adam vs vanilla Adam and Figure \ref{fig:cifar} for a sample of the generated images.

-Furthermore, we evaluate LEAD-Adam on more complex and deep architectures such as the ResNet architecture in~\cite{miyato2018spectral}.
-We compare with several state of the art results on the task of image generation on CIFAR-10 using ResNets.
+\textbf{CIFAR-10 ResNet}: Furthermore, we evaluate LEAD-Adam on more complex and deep architectures.
+We adapt the ResNet architecture in SN-GAN~\cite{miyato2018spectral}.
+We compare with several existing results on the task of image generation on CIFAR-10 using ResNets.
 See Table \ref{tab:comparison} for a full comparison.
+Note that state of the art performance in recent work such as Style-GAN based models \citep{sauer2022stylegan, kang2021rebooting, lee2021vitgan} or BigGAN based models \citep{brock2018large, lorraine2022complex} use architectures that are 30 times or more larger than the architecture that we have chosen to test our method on.

-We report our results against a properly tuned version of SNGAN that achieves an FID of 12.36 using the code base of SNGAN PyTorch\footnote{ \url{https://github.com/GongXinyuu/sngan.pytorch}}.
-Our method obtains a competitive FID score of 11.22.
+We report our results against a properly tuned version of SNGAN that achieves an FID of 12.36.
+Our method obtains a competitive FID of 10.49.
 We give a detailed description of these experiments and full detail on the architecture and hyper-parameters in Appendix~\ref{app:experiment}.
-See also Figure \ref{fig:resnet_sample} for a sample of generated samples on a ResNet using LEAD.
+See also Figure \ref{fig:resnet_sample} for a sample of generated samples on a ResNet using LEAD-Adam.